 |2014||14|| 27|| 28|| 30||65|

-If you want to start your own assessments, try eBay Completed Listings
+If you want to do your own research, try eBay Completed Listings

 As a seller you probably think they are great.
 You have a note that is graded VF, so you may also do what do a lot of other sellers do.
 They immediately offer it as a VF+, or why not try aEF.
 If it gets you a few more dollars all the better.
 As a buyer you are concerned.
 Is it really a great example of a VF graded banknote or is the seller just trying to rip you off.
 This situation will not resolve itself.
 Lets not forget that every seller starts as a buyer.
 You will often read that "grading is the most controversial component of collecting banknotes.
 Small differences in grade can mean significant differences in value.
 The process of grading is so subjective and dependant on external influences (such as lighting), that even a very experienced individual may well grade the same note differently on separate occasions".
 This is often posted by some traders as a defence against their lack of ability or knowledge.
 What that actually means is that a buyer grades it as VF then sells it as EF or even aUNC.

 It will eventaully get to the stage where many will try the method used by some sellers grade a note as EF to Uncirculated and then shown a CV for an aUNC note.
 That's covering all your bases.
 I don't even mind that he copies and pastes the grading guide from this website, but at least he could have taken the time to read it.
 And yes, I do know that it is a recognised grading in Europe, but when done in Australia it's just a poorly baited hook.